top of page

 2. Increased Falls or Safety Concerns

-Falls are one of the biggest risks for older adults, and even a small trip can lead to serious injury.
+Falls are one of the biggest risks for older adults.
+Even a small trip can lead to serious injury.
 If your loved one has had a recent fall, is unsteady on their feet, or you’re noticing hazards around the home, it may be time to consider extra support.

 👉 How Homelium can help: We focus on fall prevention, safe mobility, and making the home environment as secure as possible.
 Our carers can visit as little or as often as needed to provide peace of mind.